Why is My Sheep Throwing Up? 6 Possible Reasons

 So why is my sheep throwing up, and what can be done about it?

 Sheep often regurgitate their food in a process known as cudding, something that all ruminants do.
 They spit up and then chew food again to extract more nutrients.
-This is normal behavior, but other causes of a sheep throwing up include accidental poisoning, grain acidosis, bloat, enterotoxemia, and foreign bodies.
+This is normal behavior, but other causes may include accidental poisoning, grain acidosis, bloat, enterotoxemia, and foreign bodies.

-As a sheep farmer, it’s essential that you are able to distinguish between regular regurgitation (cudding) and abnormal vomiting – and know what to do in case of the latter.
+As a sheep farmer, it’s to can distinguish between regular regurgitation (cudding) and abnormal vomiting – and know what to do in case of the latter.
 Let’s take a closer look.

-If you have ever seen your sheep throwing up, you may be wondering why this is happening.
+If you’ve ever seen your sheep throwing up, you may be wondering why this is happening.
 There are a few potential reasons for this behavior.

 Cudding